The Best Pizza in Philadelphia

 Philly has always had its act together when it comes to pizza.

 But then things got even better here.
-We went through a weird, out-of-the-blue pizza renaissance whereby our already very good pizza scene got catapulted into excellence thanks to the efforts of a few pizza obsessives who believed that Philadelphians would put up with just about anything — long lines, strange hours, unusual restrictions, limited menus, byzantine ordering policies — in order to get their hands on pies that weren’t just good for Philly, but some of the best in America.
+We went through a weird, out-of-the-blue pizza renaissance whereby our already very good pizza scene got catapulted into excellence thanks to the efforts of a few pizza obsessives who believed that Philadelphians would put up with just about anything — long lines, strange hours, unusual restrictions, limited menus, byzantine ordering policies — in order to get their hands on pies that weren’t just good for Philly, but some of the best in America (and even the world).

 Stina Pizzeria, South Philly

-Go here for the perfect Neapolitan pies with rotating toppings (spicy soppressata, short-rib bacon, eggplant-and-kale, the list goes on) with the added bonus of seasonal, Mediterranean-inspired small plates like grilled octopus, fried smelt and fattoush salad.
+Go here for the perfect Neapolitan pies with rotating toppings (spicy soppressata, short-rib bacon, eggplant and kale, the list goes on) with the added bonus of seasonal, Mediterranean-inspired small plates like grilled octopus, fried smelt, and Greek salad with beefsteak tomatoes.
 1705 Snyder Avenue.

 Sally is a big win for Fitler Square: a small-plates and natural-wine spot with sourdough pizzas and weekend dinner specials that are all the rage.
 2229 Spruce Street.